Bocete/adsl/README.md

 This gem is tested on 32 and 64 bit Linux.
 OS-X compatibility not tested, give it a try and tell us if it works!
 Windows is not supported at this moment.

- - Ruby 1.8.7 or later required.
+ - Ruby 1.9.3 or later required, along with Rails 3.2.
 We suggest using the [Ruby Version Manager](https://rvm.io/rvm/install/) to manage this installation.
  - [Download and install Spass](http://www.spass-prover.org/download/index.html) and make sure its executable (`bin/SPASS`) on your $PATH
  - Install the ADSL gem by running `gem install adsl`.

    If you receive an error while generating documentation for 'activesupport' run `gem install rdoc adsl` instead.
- - Test the installation by verifying [the example specification](https://raw.github.com/Bocete/adsl/master/example/running-example.adsl)

 Usage
 -----

-    adsl-verify <specification-file>

-For options and other modes of operation, run

-    adsl-verify --help

-You can download sample ADSL specifications
+    rake verify <options>

+Or, to just observe the extracted model,

+    rake adsl_translate

 Development
 -----------